 - Equipment including: standalone furniture, fittings, medical equipment, engineering infrastructure and plant

 - New technologies including systems to reduce usage and increase efficiencies of power and/or water

-Applications for Round 3 funding close on Monday, 16 July 2018.
-And be limited to two (2) submissions per health service.
+Applications for Round 4 funding close on Monday, 16 December 2019 and are limited to two (2) submissions per agency.

-Applications should be lodged through the Smartygrants website:
+Applications must be lodged through the Smartygrants website:

 How will this money be allocated?

-The Department of Health and Human Services will administer the fund through a grant based submission process.
-The first round was delivered in 2016-17 and the second round 2107-18.
-Round 3 will comprise a mixture of direct allocation and submission bid-based processes, the allocation process will make a number of direct allocations to prioritised critical infrastructure replacement, small medical equipment and business continuity priorities that are 'project ready' that were unsuccessfully submitted for previous rounds.
+Round 4 will make a number of direct allocations to prioritised critical infrastructure replacement, small medical equipment and business continuity priorities that are 'project ready' that were unsuccessfully submitted for previous rounds.

 Priority will be given to applications that address: